-Like it neighbors, Adobo Dragon is a place where one orders at the counter.
+Like its neighbors, Adobo Dragon is a place where one orders at the counter.
 There are a few tall seats next to the cashier’s station where it’s possible to eat right in front of the kitchen, but most customers enjoy the food in the open dining areas on both floors of the DeSoto Central Market, as well as the patio during mild weather.
 If it’s not too busy, someone from the restaurant may bring your food to you.
 At peak times, it’s better to wait nearby, browse the market vendors who sometimes set up shop in the food court, and pick up the order as soon as it is prepared.

-The five varieties of bao can be combined to yield a combination lunch, and all of the bao dishes include a small side salad full of kale and edamame.
+The half dozen varieties of bao can be combined to yield a combination lunch, and all of the bao dishes include a small side salad full of kale and edamame.
 For those who prefer rice to buns, Adobo Dragon also serves four bento boxes, each containing chicken, beef, fish, or vegetables next to rice, salad, and a bit of fruit.
 The meat bentos echo the same preparations as their bao counterparts, but the meatless bento brings an unexpected surprise with a hearty potato enchilada hiding beneath the other vegetables and a soy adobo sauce that is slightly tart and spicy.

 With its adventurous blends of Latin American and east Asian cuisine, the food currently served at Adobo Dragon is pleasing just as it stands today, but is also hints that bigger ambitions may be eventually attainable for chef and owner Allan Inocencio, who is often present at the front counter.
-One of the DeSoto Central Market’s potential roles is as a restaurant incubator.
+One of the DeSoto Central Market’s functions is to act as a restaurant incubator.
 Maybe someday we’ll eat Adobo Dragon’s food in a full-service fusion restaurant, but for now just having the street version available in a food court environment is in itself a welcome development.

 915 N. Central Ave., Phoenix AZ 85004